shashankkaroo/WordsOfWisdom-Flutter-Quotes-App/README.md

 This project is a starting point for a Flutter application.

+Add your Google servives file from firebase console to your app for android and ios.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)